 It’s in our nature to love free stuff, so people enter the giveaways for a chance to win something.
 For brands, it’s a cost-effective way to spread a word about their products online, boost awareness, and build brand loyalty.
 Plus, you can encourage participants to buy your product by offering a special discount for all of them.

-Again, the holiday season is time for giving, so you can offer your loyal followers something unique and posting limited-time discounts is a great idea.
+Again, the holiday season is time for giving, so you can offer your loyal followers something unique and posting limited-time discounts is a great idea to improve customer experience.
 For a fear of missing out, customers are more likely to make spontaneous purchase decisions when they come across limited-time discounts.
 Moreover, these posts create a sense of urgency.

 Here’s a little case study of this strategy in action by My Bright Journal.
 The more items you buy, the more you save.
 For customers, it’s a perfect chance to get holiday gifts with a discount.
 For the company, it’s an opportunity to drive sales.